Ben Franklin (Australian politician)

 Benjamin Cameron Franklin (born 1972/1973) is an Australian politician.
 He served as a member of the New South Wales Legislative Council from March 2015 until March 2019, representing the National Party.
 He resigned in 2019 to contest the Legislative Assembly seat of Ballina, but was defeated by the incumbent Greens MP Tamara Smith.
-He was subsequently appointed in May 2019 to fill the casual vacancy caused by his own resignation.
-Franklin has served as the Minister for Aboriginal Affairs, the Minister for the Arts, and the Minister for Regional Youth in the Perrottet ministry since December 2021.
+In May 2019, he was appointed to fill the casual vacancy caused by his own resignation.
+Franklin served as the Minister for Aboriginal Affairs, the Minister for the Arts, and the Minister for Regional Youth in the second Perrottet ministry from December 2021 to March 2023.

 Prior to his election, Franklin served as the State Director of the Nationals between 2008 and 2015.